A Brief Accounting History to Date

 Mesopotamia

 Mesopotamia is widely considered to be the birthplace of accounting.
-The earliest records of financial transactions date back to 300 BC when clay tokens were used as a form of currency in Mesopotamia.
+The earliest records of financial transactions date back to 300 BC, when clay tokens were used as a form of currency in Mesopotamia.
 These tokens represented different quantities of goods and services, such as grain, livestock, and tools.

 Ancient Egypt